Why is custodian cell needed in Godwoken?

 This constraint is a temporary mechanism and will be removed in a future release.
 Godwoken is the world's first rollup running on a UTXO blockchain.
 The answer is not ready-made, and we have to explore different ways to find the best design.
 It's your feedback and patience that help us improve Godwoken and make it better in future iterations.
 Thank you.

-Q: The average block confirmation interval on Godwoken is 30s or more, yet I would like to have my transactions completed more quickly, what should I do to make this happen?
+Q: The average block interval of Godwoken is defined by block_interval_secs, which is set to 8s by default.
+If I want to have my transactions completed more quickly, what should I do to make this happen?

 - Avg.
 Block Time of Godwoken testnet_v1: https://v1.testnet.gwscan.com/

 - Avg.
 Block Time of Godwoken mainnet_v1: https://v1.gwscan.com/

 Q: The layer-2 block's timestamp is not always accurate, and it usually differs from the real-world time by a few minutes.
 Why is it inaccurate?

 A: The layer-2 block's timestamp is linked to the CKB block median timestamp, which is calculated from the last 37 CKB blocks.
 While using the layer-1 blockchain time, the layer-2 timestamp can be secured by the layer-1 miners.
 Additionally, since the layer-1 blockchain time is a median value, it is typically later than the actual real-world time.

 Are there ever block reorgs on Godwoken network?

 Q: Is it possible for Godwoken to experience chain reorganizations (reorgs)?